tensorchord/envd/README.md

 ☁️ **Local & cloud native**

-envd integrates with Docker seamlessly, you can share, version, and publish envd environments with Docker Hub or any other OCI image registries.
-And the envd environments can be run on Docker, or Kubernetes.
+`envd` integrates seamlessly with Docker, you can share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.
+The `envd` environments can be run on Docker or Kubernetes.

-🔁 **Repeatable builds, reproducible results**
+🔁 **Repeatable builds & reproducible results**

-You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any setup or change.
-And you can also collaborate with your colleagues without "let me configure the environment in your machine".
+You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any change in setup.
+You can also collaborate with your colleagues without "let me configure the environment in your machine".

-🖨️ **Seamless experience of jupyter/vsocde**
+🖨️ **Seamless experience of Jupyter/VSCode**

-Jupyter and VSCode remote extension are first-class support.
+`envd` provides first-class support for Jupyter and VSCode remote extension.
 You benefit without sacrificing any developer experience.

 ## Documentation